What is an Arduino ?

 CPU : A central processing unit (CPU) is the electronic circuitry within a computer that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.

-Single board Microcontroller : A single-board microcontroller is a microcontroller built onto a single printed circuit board.
+Single board Microcontroller (SBM) : A single-board microcontroller is a microcontroller built onto a single printed circuit board.
 This board provides all of the circuitry necessary for a useful control task: a microprocessor, I/O circuits, a clock generator, RAM, stored program memory and any necessary support ICs.
 The intention is that the board is immediately useful to an application developer, without requiring them to spend time and effort to develop controller hardware.
+These boards are intended to be easy to use and are popular among hobbyists, students, and prototype’s for various electronics projects.

 Arduino Development Boards